-I. The student must meet with the College's Disabilities Services Coordinator and the Associate Dean of Students for Residence Life to review the content of this policy, especially regarding the standards for procuring a service animal in training and responsibilities in caring for the animal and the good of the College community;

-2. King's College may use up to 30 working days (starting the day the student meets with the College's Disabilities Services Coordinator and the Associate Dean of Students for Residence Life) in order to do its due diligence in assuring that the provisions found in this document have been met by the student to determine eligibility to house a Service Animal in Training.

-3. Students are not permitted to share a contract for the training of a service animal.
-The animal is the responsibility of a single student, who is entrusted with responsibility for the animal's behavior on campus.

-4. Students are responsible for any damages caused by a Service Animal in Training, including to furniture, carpets and any other property belonging to the College or to another student.

-5. If the College determines that the student is in violation of this policy or other College policies, the Service Animal in Training can be removed from the campus at the student's expense.1

-6. Before other types of Service Animals in Training can be brought to campus, the College reserves the right to verify that the animal in question does not in any way infringe upon the safety, health or general well-being of any member of the College community.

-7. Before a Service Dog in Training can be brought to campus the student must provide the College verification of the following: A) the dog is at least six months old; B) the dog has received all necessary vaccinations; C) the dog is properly licensed and has a dog tag; D) the dog is housebroken; E) a record of the trainings for the dog to date and a plan for future trainings have been arranged; F) the student understands his or her obligations related to the contractual arrangement entered into with the agency or company from whom the dog has been procured;2 and G) the student understands his or her responsibilities related to this policy.
+- 1. The student must meet with the College's Disabilities Service Coordinator and the Associate Dean of Students for Residence Life to review the content of this policy, especially regarding the standards for procuring a service animal in training and responsibilities in caring for the animal and the good of the College community; - 2.
+King's College may use up to 30 working days (starting the day the student meets with the College's Disabilities Service Coordinator and the Associate Dean of Students for Residence Life) in order to do its due diligence in assuring that the provisions found in this document have been met by the student to determine eligibility to house a Service Animal in Training. - 3.
+Students are not permitted to share a contract for the training of a service animal.
+The animal is the responsibility of a single student, who is entrusted with responsibility for the animal's behavior on campus. - 4.
+Students are responsible for any damages caused by a Service Animal in Training, including to furniture, carpets, and any other property belonging to the College or to another student. - 5.
+If the College determines that the student is in violation of this policy or other College policies, the Service Animal in Training can be removed from the campus at the student's expense.1 - 6.
+Before other types of Service Animals in Training can be brought to campus, the College reserves the right to verify that the animal in question does not in any way infringe upon the safety, health, or general well-being of any member of the College community. - 7.
+Before a Service Dog in Training can be brought to campus the student must provide the College verification of the following: A) the dog is at least six months old; B) the dog has received all necessary vaccinations; C) the dog has a tag; D) the dog is housebroken; E) a record of the trainings for the dog to date and a plan for future trainings have been arranged; F) the student understands his or her obligations related to the contractual arrangement entered into with the agency or company from whom the dog has been procured;2 and G) the student understands their responsibilities related to this policy.

+1Students are also required to adhere to the guidelines presented in sections entitled "Conflicting Disabilities/Health Issues," Using an Assistance Animal in College Housing," "Owner Responsibilities," "Removal of an Assistance Animal," "Exclusion" and "Appeals Procedure" in the King's College Policy for Emotional Support (Assistance) Animals.
+The term "Service Animal in Training" substitutes for the term "Assistance Animal.

+2Students are strongly encouraged to examine carefully all of the items presented in a contract regarding medical expenses, financial responsibility due to the loss or death of the animal, and other potential hidden fees.

+Appeals Procedure

+King's College has established procedures to address student concerns when a student believes their rights under the Americans with Disabilities Act (ADA) are not being appropriately addressed.
+See Student Handbook under SERVICES FOR STUDENTS WITH DISABILITIES or the King's College website under Academic Skills Center Disability Grievance Procedure.